kubesphere/helm-charts/src/main/gitlab/doc/troubleshooting/index.md

 1. Find the Pod being run by the Job. `kubectl get pod -ljob-name=<job-name>`
 1. Examine the output, checking the `STATUS` column.

 If the `STATUS` is `Running`, continue.
-If the `STATUS` is `Completed`, the application conainers should start shortly after the next check passes.
+If the `STATUS` is `Completed`, the application containers should start shortly after the next check passes.

 Examine the logs from this pod. `kubectl logs <pod-name>`